plioi/plioi.github.io/_posts/2013-02-13-from-imperative-to-declarative.markdown

 **I apologize for this.**  This was hands-down the most difficult 12 lines of code I have written or will ever write.
 The pattern in play here is so difficult, so abstract, that *I don't even know what to name some of the variables.*

-This is the <a href="http://blogs.msdn.com/b/wesdyer/archive/2008/01/11/the-marvels-of-monads.aspx">Monad</a> pattern.
+This is the [Monad](http://blogs.msdn.com/b/wesdyer/archive/2008/01/11/the-marvels-of-monads.aspx) pattern.
 It can be performed in any language that has lambda expressions in which the lambda body can refer to variables in the surrounding scope, like C#, Javascript, and Python, but is only ever used in practice when the language *also* has special syntax for its usages.
 In C#, the special syntax which makes this pattern compelling is the <code>from/select</code> LINQ syntax.

 This special syntax lets us "flatten" our nested if statements into a series of 'from' clauses.
 When using the complete Parsley DSL, we can rewrite IsParenthesizedLetter without any nesting: